 Old mother’s trick has credited its ability to avert diseases.
-Folklores claimed it has ward off vampires.
-But if you eat too much of it, its distinct pungent aroma keep the people from coming near to you.
+Folklores claimed it has warded off vampires.
+But if you eat too much of it, its distinct pungent aroma keeps the people from coming near to you.

 Garlic is indispensable in every cooking.
 Love or hate it?
 For sure, I love it!

 Do you now fancy a full garlicky meal?
 Let me share with you these two recipes that you’ll surely enjoy – a quick Spanish shrimp dish and an easy-to-prepare Italian pasta.

 Buen apetito in Spanish for you!